eladsolomon/Corona-API/README.md

 # installation:

+First check that git installed in your computer.

+Now go to Manage Jenkins -> Global Tool Configuration ->Git ->Git installation.
+Verify that git is define.

+Second download and install Docker.

-First download to jenkins the following plugin:
+Thits download to jenkins the following plugin:
-Docker pipeline
+Docker pipeline.
+Docker.

 # pipeline settings: